img

 Oliver Lee State Park

-Visit the restored 19th-century ranch house of Oliver Lee, an influential settler in the New Mexican territory and the namesake of the Oliver Lee State Park.
+Visit the old stomping grounds of the famed Oliver Lee, an influential settler in the New Mexican territory and the namesake of the Oliver Lee State Park.
 Situated south of Alamogordo in the Sacramento Mountains, the park lies at the mouth of Dog Canyon, where a trail takes you to an oasis of pools beneath shady cottonwoods.

 The Dog Canyon Recreational Trail offers striking views of the Tularosa Basin to the west and the Organ Mountains to the south.
-The park offers plenty of opportunities for hiking, camping, picnics and wildlife sightings.
+The park offers plenty of opportunities for hiking, camping, picnics, and wildlife sightings, making it another standout among nature parks in Alamogordo and a perfect place to experience Lincoln trails and historic sites.

 Phone: 575-437-8284